-Adaptive Clothing - What is it?
+Adaptive clothing – what is it?

 Adaptive clothing – how do you recognize it?

-Adaptive Clothing - For more inclusion and diversity
+Adaptive clothing – For more inclusion and diversity

-Adaptive clothing – trend or long history?
+Adaptive clothing – trend or long story?

-What is special about Wombly adaptive clothing?
+What's special about Wombly's adaptive clothing?

-Challenges we still have to overcome
+Challenges that we still have to overcome